juanitopons/miAulaVirtual/README.md

 Developed with usage of: Java, XML, Android, JSoup's licensed library and other licensed Java libraries.

 ## Current version ##
-Version not yet fully functional
+1.0.1

-Android version compatibility: 2.0 and onward
+Android version compatibility: 2.3 and onward

 ## Features ##
 + University of Valencia <b>persistent</b> login